 That’s why building a will is an important religious duty, as it makes sure your wealth is distributed in accordance with our faith.
 It also gives you the chance to distribute up to a third of your inheritance in a way that you wish, including giving it towards something that grows to benefit others and yourself.

-The Quranic verse mentioned earlier [3:185] continues to explain ‘and verily you will be paid in full your reward on the Resurrection Day’.
+The Holy Qur’an (3:185) says ‘and verily you will be paid in full your reward on the Resurrection Day’.
 It is on this day that we believe our good rewards and retribution will be awarded to us.

-Building a will is quick, simple and inexpensive to do.
-We’ve made it even easier by creating a dedicated platform, shiawills.org, that will explain some of the rulings and provide a will template for you to use.
+Writing a Will is quick, simple and inexpensive to do.
+We’ve made it even easier by creating a dedicated platform, shiawills.org, that will explain some of the rulings and provide a Will template for you to use.

 The World Federation delivers several projects like Islamic Education, Community Affairs, Children’s Education and humanitarian work, which will go on to fill your scales with religious rewards, insha’Allah.

-Best of all, through their ZER0% Admin Policy, you can be assured that all your contribution will go to support the work of these projects.
+Best of all, through our ZER0% Admin Policy, you can be assured that all your contribution will go to support the work of these projects.

 The Giving Cycle

 There are many stages during life where we give charity, from hardship to celebrations and religious duties to compassion, but in death we can also still give and complete the cycle of charity.

 Through your Will, it’s straightforward to leave gifts of money or property (land or otherwise) to a charity, so you can benefit from the good deeds.